IanRietveld/IPASS/README.md

 the object oriented ways we've been thought during this last semester.

 <br>
-<br>The product I've created is basically a little humidity / temperature sensor which I'm able to use when keeping track of my reptiles living enviroment needs.
+<br>The product I've created is basically a little humidity / temperature sensor which I'm able to use when keeping track of my reptiles living enviroment needs on an Oled display.
 Which in my case, is very important to keep in check since I'm working with endangered species that need very specific temperatures and humidity all day.

 <br>
 <br>It's been such a pain to make the code as compact and understandable as possible, so I'm hoping that students who'd want to use this library next year for their own project will not have such a hard time implementing this code.